 While I do little cooking with grains anymore, it’s mostly out of laziness and not any abiding belief that grains are evil.
 That’s because I’ve researched how successful traditional cultures around the world eat grains.
 And trust me, they do — and these successful societies are HEALTHY.

 Almost all traditional food cultures treat their grains through one of two methods — sprouting or fermenting.
 Sometimes they do a combination of the two.
 I’ve written before about How to Eat Grains, so I don’t want to repeat myself here.

-The point is, I enjoy grain-free cooking because I don’t want to go through the effort of nurturing a sourdough culture or sprouting all my grains.
+I enjoy grain-free cooking because I don’t want to go through the effort of nurturing a sourdough culture or sprouting all my grains.
 Some of you may be avoiding grains for health reasons.
 More power to you!
 If you’ve got digestive issues, or some hormonal issues, or weight issues, or neurological issues, I strongly believe that going grain-free can be a critical part of your healing protocol.

 But for the rest of us, grains aren’t evil.
 And because we choose to eat grains, we want to buy bread that will be good for us and our families.

 So, let’s check out Oroweat’s 100% Whole Wheat Bread and see just how good for us it is.